Encoding and Enumerating Acyclic Orientations of Graphs: Encoding acyclic orientations of complete multipartite graphs

 \begin{proof} Consider a complete multipartite graph $K_{n_1,\ldots,n_p}$ and let $\mathcal{K}$ be one of its acyclic orientations.
 By Lemma \ref{l:ss} there is at least one source in $\mathcal{K}$ and all its sources are vertices in the same part.
 Let $v$ be one of the sources in $\mathcal{K}$.
 Without loss of generality we can assume that $v$ is a vertex in Part 1, $n_1\ge1$.
 Note that the acyclic orientation $\mathcal{K}^\prime$ obtained by removing $v$ and the edges started at $v$ from $\mathcal{K}$ we obtain an acyclic orientation of $K_{n_1-1,n_2,\ldots,n_p}$.
 Since the arbitrary choice of the source may run over all parts, one at the time, and the parts of $K_{n_1,\ldots,n_p}$ are fixed, we obtain

-the initial values of the recursive formula \eqref{eq:recursion} follows from the natural meaning of $\mathcal{A}(0,\ldots,0)$, \emph{i.e.}, the number of acyclic orientations in a multipartite graph with empty parts of vertices $K_{0,\ldots,0}$.
+the initial values of the recursive formula \eqref{eq:recursion} follow from the natural meaning of $\mathcal{A}(0,\ldots,0)$, \emph{i.e.}, the number of acyclic orientations in a multipartite graph with empty parts of vertices $K_{0,\ldots,0}$.
 Clearly, from a part with no vertices there are no source to remove from, so $\mathcal{A}(n_1,n_2,\ldots,n_p)=0$ if $n_i=-1$ for some $1\le i\le p$. \end{proof}

-Figure \ref{fig:consecutive} shows the sequence of sources in an acyclic orientation of the $5$-wheel graph, a complete tripartite graph $K_{2,2,1}$, providing a general view for whatever acyclic orientations of a multipartite graph.
+Figure \ref{fig:consecutive} shows the sequence of sources in an acyclic orientation of the $5$-wheel graph, a complete tripartite graph $K_{2,2,1}$, providing a general view for an acyclic orientation of a multipartite graph.
 Proposition \ref{p:recursion} gives a direct procedure to generate all acyclic orientations of a multipartite graph, as well as encoding each orientation in an easy way.
 Define $[n]:=\{0,1,2,\ldots,n-1\}$ for every natural number $n$.

-\begin{theorem} There is a one-to-one correspondence from the set of all acyclic orientations of a complete multipartite graph with at most $p$ fixed parts and $[p^N]$, where $N$ is the order of $G$.
-This correspondence assigns to each acyclic orientation with an $N$-vector code in $[p]^N$. \end{theorem}
+\begin{theorem} There is a one-to-one correspondence from the set of all acyclic orientations of a complete multipartite graph with at most $p$ fixed parts and the $n^{th}$-vectors of $[p]^N$, where $N$ is the order of $G$.
+This correspondence assigns to each acyclic orientation with an $N$-vector code. \end{theorem}